 Many different species of plants and animals rely on Wissahickon Valley Park.
 Opossum, deer, raccoons, groundhogs, red foxes, and other animals can be found here.
 Salamanders, frogs, toads, turtles, and snakes also make their home in the park.

 From hawks and woodpeckers, to wood ducks and songbirds, over 200 species of birds are found in the park.
 Forests and meadows provide critical natural habitat in one of the largest urban parks in the United States.
+You can find the most recent recorded birding sightings here.

 Plants & Animals That Can be Found in the Wissahickon Valley Park: